-Verification and Validation (V&V) are steps to determine if a system or component satisfies its operational and system-level requirements.
-V&V requirements are established during a program to provide adequate direction for system engineers to gauge the progress of a program.
+Verification and Validation (V&V) are steps to determine whether a system or component satisfies its operational and system-level requirements.
+V&V requirements are established during a program to provide adequate direction for system engineers to gauge the program’s progress.

-- Verification is a quality control process determining if a system meets its system-level requirements.
-Inspection and demonstration is the main testing method used in the Verification process.
+- Verification is a quality control process that determines whether a system meets its system-level requirements.
+Inspection and demonstration are the main testing methods used in the Verification process.
+Are we building the product right?

 Purpose of Verification and Validation (V&V)